-A.R.S. §§ 42-5071(A)(2), 42-5073(A)(3): (Deduction Code 785) Events sponsored by the Arizona Coliseum and Exposition Center Board are not subject to transaction privilege tax.
+A.R.S. §§ 42-5071(A)(2), 42-5073 (A)(3): (Deduction Code 785) Events sponsored by the Arizona Coliseum and Exposition Center Board are not subject to transaction privilege tax.
 Information about this exemption is not available.

 A.R.S. § 42-5071(A)(3): (Deduction Code 631) Leasing or renting tangible personal property by a parent corporation to a subsidiary corporation or by a subsidiary corporation to another subsidiary of the same parent corporation if taxes were paid on the initial sale of the tangible personal property are not subject to transaction privilege tax.
-In FY 2015, businesses deducted \$494,000 for this purpose.
-Had these transactions been taxable at a 5% rate, they would have generated \$25,000.
+In FY 2018, businesses deducted \$17.5 million for this purpose.
+Had these transactions been taxable at a 5% rate, they would have generated \$876,000.

 A.R.S. § 42-5071(A)(4): (Deduction Code 786) Operating coin operated washing, drying and dry cleaning machines or coin operated car washing machines at establishments for the use of such machines are not subject to transaction privilege tax.
-No information is available on this exemption in FY 2015.
+In FY 2018, businesses deducted an estimated \$2 million for this purpose.
+Had these transactions been taxable, they would have generated \$101,000 in tax at a 5% rate.
 A.R.S. § 42-5071(A)(6): (Deduction Code 787) Leasing or renting aircraft, flight simulators or similar training equipment to students or staff by nonprofit, accredited educational institutions that offer associate or bachelor's degrees in aviation or aerospace related fields.
-No data is available on the value of this exemption.
+Data is not releasable on the value of this tax expenditure for FY 2018.

 A.R.S. § 42-5071(A)(7): (Deduction Code 651) Leasing or renting photographs, transparencies or other creative works used by this state on internet web sites, in magazines or in other publications that encourage tourism.
-No information is available on the value of this exemption in FY 2015.
+No information is available on the value of this tax expenditure for FY 2018.